 - Phys.
 Rev. B, 95 35129 [arXiv]: Claudius Hubig, Ian P. McCulloch and Ulrich Schollwöck: Generic construction of efficient matrix product operators

-- arXiv:1609.08518: Zi Cai, Claudius Hubig and Ulrich Schollwöck: Universal long-time behavior of stochastically driven interacting quantum systems (submitted to PRX)
+- arXiv:1609.08518: Zi Cai, Claudius Hubig and Ulrich Schollwöck: Universal long-time behavior of stochastically driven interacting quantum systems

 - Phys.
 Rev. B, 91 155115 [arXiv]: Claudius Hubig, Ian P. McCulloch, Ulrich Schollwöck and F. Alexander Wolf: Strictly single-site DMRG algorithm with subspace expansion